 Four more deaths recorded in East Dunbartonshire

-There were four more coronavirus deaths recorded over the latest weekly period in East Dunbartonshire.
+There were four more coronavirus deaths recorded over the last two weeks in East Dunbartonshire.

-There were four more coronavirus deaths recorded over the latest weekly period in East Dunbartonshire.
+There were four more coronavirus deaths recorded over the last two weeks in East Dunbartonshire.

 The latest figures from the UK coronavirus dashboard show a total of 402 people had died in the area by January 8 (Sunday) – up from 398 the week before.